SuperPat45/UltraModernUI/Docs/UltraModernUI/ReadMe.txt

   o  Added an example for nsDialogs based custom page and documentation;
   o  The default install directory for the NSIS + UltraModernUI package is now C:\ProgramData on Windows Vista and upper to allow examples to be compiled without access rights errors;
   o  A lot of bug fixes and optimizations;
-  o  Source code now on GitHub https://github.com/SuperPat45/UltraModernUI.
+  o  Source code now on GitHub: https://github.com/SuperPat45/UltraModernUI.